-Whether the above dynamic occurs in full respect of intellectual property (IP) rights (through stipulated cooperation projects or licensing agreements) or on the verge of legality (estimating the profit return vis-a-vis the costs of possible litigation) (see Flynn et al., 2009; Tirmizi et al., 2020), the dynamic itself implies that, beyond an undetermined product- and industry-specific production frontier, adoption by late comers is offset by complex learning curves; as Hidalgo (2023) argues, complex innovation is linked more closely with learning than capital accumulation as knowledge of particular processes becomes more specific.
+Whether the above dynamic occurs in full respect of intellectual property (IP) rights (through stipulated cooperation projects or licensing agreements) or on the verge of legality (estimating the profit return vis-a-vis the costs of possible litigation) (see Flynn et al., 2009; Tirmizi et al., 2020), the dynamic itself implies that, beyond an undetermined product- and industry-specific production frontier, adoption by late comers is offset by complex learning curves.
+As Hidalgo (2023) argues, complex innovation is linked more closely with learning than capital accumulation as knowledge of particular processes becomes more specific.
 Thus, opening a firm’s R&D boundary (OECD, 2008; Chesbrough, 2019) becomes an economic necessity as it entails the possible non-survival of a firm, as well as the refinement and sophistication of an industry.
-The openness of firms is also dependent on their capacity to alter production trends and influence market dynamicsthis is relevant at the industry level since the implementation of innovative processes tends to precede snowballing effects that, eventually, lead to industry-wide adoption of the processes (see Chesbrough, 2023).
+The openness of firms is also dependent on their capacity to alter production trends and influence market dynamics.
+This is relevant at the industry level since the implementation of innovative processes tends to precede snowballing effects that, eventually, lead to industry-wide adoption of the processes (see Chesbrough, 2023).

 OI, then, minimises industry-wide costs as it leads to more dynamic approaches to knowledge sharing, emphasising geospatial dynamics of collaboration and the relatedness of specialised inventiveness (van der Wouden and Rigby, 2019; Catalán et al., 2022; Hidalgo, 2023).
-Firms may choose to license their R&D outputs, creating vibrant exchange environment where further innovations can be developed (i.e., ‘inside-out’ innovation) (OECD, 2008; Flynn et al., 2009; Yeung et al., 2021).
+Firms may choose to license their R&D outputs, creating a vibrant exchange environment where further innovations can be developed (i.e., ‘inside-out’ innovation) (OECD, 2008; Flynn et al., 2009; Yeung et al., 2021).
 Or firms with sufficient market power can corner a market (and even an industry) by choosing to keep their innovative production processes under IP protection.
-Where the power of these firms is overwhelming, this approach can hinder efforts by competing firms to go around the barrier set by the dominant fir (m –avander Wouden and Rigby.
-(2019, p.
-1840).
+Where the power of these firms is overwhelming, this approach can hinder efforts by competing firms to go around the barrier set by the dominant firm (van der Wouden and Rigby (2019, p.1840).
 This scenario leads to a slowdown of the entire economic sector (Mazzucato, 2018; Hidalgo, 2023).
 Empirical evidence on the role that IP rights have in hindering or bolstering innovation is mixed (Link et al., 2019; van der Wouden and Rigby, 2019).

-Firms and industries that fail to cooperate and establish more efficient production processes fail to increase their value, market share and, consequently, their relevance and position within their economic network (Hausmann et al., 2014; cfr.
-Hidalgo, 2021).
+Firms and industries that fail to cooperate and establish more efficient production processes fail to increase their value, market share and, consequently, their relevance and position within their economic network (Hausmann et al., 2014; Hidalgo, 2021).
 Good examples are found in the commodities markets, where international pressures keep the demand for cheap products at a certain price point from which the investment in innovative R&D alternatives becomes neither economically sensible nor desirable.
-This pressing dynamic is an associated factor in the so-called ‘middle income trap’ (see Das, 2016; Geginat & Saltane, 2016), where countries fail to adapt and thus mismanage the possibilities to transition to higher value processes (Fernandez Donoso, 2017; Catalán et al., 2022; Lybbert and Xu, 2022).
+This pressing dynamic is an associated factor in the so-called ‘middle income trap’ (see Das, 2016; Geginat and Saltane, 2016), where countries fail to adapt and thus mismanage the possibilities to transition to higher value processes (Fernandez Donoso, 2017; Catalán et al., 2022; Lybbert and Xu, 2022).
 These findings are paradoxical as they contradict the corporate dictum that ‘competition drives innovation and that innovation, in turn, drives higher welfare and economic growth’ (OECD, 2023, p.4).
 Admittedly, even the OECD acknowledges the lack of evidence sustaining this proposition and, as with numerous empirical works, holds competition’s effects on innovation to be dependent on contextual and systemic factors.